 What is the difference between ETL and ELT?

 The key differences mainly lie in the sequence in which tasks are performed.
 Besides that, ETL and ELT processes also differ regarding the size and type of data they undertake.

 With ELT, the process of loading data has been streamlined because there’s no staging area involved, which means that the data loads faster.
-In ETL, the data loads slower because it is first staged and then transformed, but it also makes the output cleaner and more organized.
+In ETL, while it might take more time to load data, the output is cleaner and more organized.

 Here’s a quick ETL vs ELT comparison to help you decide which process is right for you.